gautriv/apidocumentation/index.md

 tags: [getting_started]
 sidebar: sidebar
 permalink: index.html
 summary: Join our course to master API documentation, whether you're a seasoned pro or new to tech.
 We break it down for non-technical folks too.
-Gain hands-on experience, interactive learning, and community support.
+Gain hands-on experience and interactive learning.
 By the end, you'll be an API documentation expert.
 Enroll now and empower your technical writing skills!
 completed: 1
 ---